 Breck Hill Park was originally a farm, it formed part of the Scout Lane Farm.
 The area being close to Mapperley top was very exposed especially in winter and there were little or no buildings until the industrial revolution, in fact most of Mapperley was not built until after 1850.
 The ground was not good for farming as a large amount of the area was heavy clay.
 This coupled with the weather meant that the grazing of sheep and keeping of pigs were the main occupations.
 The clay on the land was used by the farmers to make bricks for constructing outbuildings and the farmhouse, as the weather dictated strong construction.
 This clay material that the farmer hated became very valuable when the industrial revolution started.
 There was a huge demand for bricks and brickworks were formed throughout the Mapperley area.
 These eventually culminated in the Patent Brick Company buying up all the existing brickyards in the area and the main sources of clay.
-The main brick yard for the company was situated near the top of Woodthorpe Drive.
-The land on the other side of Woodthorpe Drive was part of Woodthorpe Grange and the area now called Springwood Gardens became a clay pit to feed the brick works.
-As this clay seam continued to the other side of Woodthorpe Drive the land that is now Breck Hill Park was sold and it too became a clay pit.
+The main brick yard for the company was situated near the top of Breck Hill Road.
+The land on the other side of Breck Hill Road was part of Woodthorpe Grange and the area now called the dell became a clay pit to feed the brick works.
+As this clay seam continued to the other side of Breck Hill Road the land that is now Breck Hill Park was sold and it too became a clay pit.
 Bricks were no longer constructed on this site it was just used as a source of material.

-The Nottingham Patent Brick

-Company built a tunnel under

-Woodthorpe Drive to join the clay

-reserve at Breck Hill to the brickworks

-on the other side of Woodthorpe Drive.

-Through this, the clay was transported

-by steam-powered wagons on a

-narrow gauge line.
-Some of the maps

-and even aerial photographs from the

-period show this line.
+There was a tunnel built under Breck Hill Road to join Woodthorpe Grange clay pit and the one at Breck Hill Park.
+Through this, the clay was transported by a horse-drawn wagon on a narrow gauge line, some of the maps from the period show this line.